 1. Genetic blueprint

 For us to understand why Pitbulls are muscular, we have to take a journey back in time and look at the lineage of these lovely dogs.

 Pitbulls were originally bred for bull-baiting – an outlawed blood sport where sportsmen pitted strong dogs against bulls.

-Pitbulls come from a lineage cluttered with Bulldogs and Terriers, both of which possessed desired attributes that could be beneficial for bullfighting activities.
+Pitbulls come from a lineage cluttered with Bulldogs and Terriers, both of which possess desired attributes that could be beneficial for bullfighting activities.

 The breeders were looking for a strong dog with powerful stamina who could take on a bull by themselves and subdue it in a ring.

 With detailed selective breeding, the breeders were able to come up with a well-sized dog who could take on animals way bigger than their size.